Royal Holloway — Digital Rebrand

 Outcome

-The redesigned Royal Holloway platform launched and was adopted as the standard across the wider university digital estate, a meaningful result in an environment where individual departments often resist centralised design decisions.
+The redesigned Royal Holloway platform launched and was adopted as the standard across the wider university digital estate.
+A meaningful result in an environment where individual departments often resist centralised design decisions.
 Prospective student engagement improved following launch, and the project received positive feedback from senior stakeholders.
 What I'm proudest of is that the design system held.
 New pages still look like they belong to the same institution.
 That's harder to achieve than it sounds.